kanidm/webauthn-rs/designs/philosophy.md

 If you ever wondered *why* `webauthn-rs` does things a certain way, this is the document for you.

+We intend this document to evolve and expand over time with the project's requirements.

 ## Introduction

-`webauthn-rs` is fairly opinionated about how one should use WebAuthn.

-The WebAuthn API that most developers use comes from the browser:
+The WebAuthn API which most developers use comes from the browser:

 * `navigator.credentials.create` to register
 * `navigator.credentials.get` to authenticate